-- electronic payment transfers using payment schemes like Faster Payments or CHAPS - using a branch
+- electronic payment transfers using payment schemes like Faster Payments or CHAPS - using a branch with a counter.
+Our counter service may not be available if there is an alternative option available to complete your transaction.

 Some savings accounts only offer limited payment services, and some longstanding accounts have payment arrangements that are no longer available to new customers (like direct debits and standing orders).
 You'll find more information in Section O.